abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 ### TransitionGroup

-`<TransitionGroup>` is a built-in component designed for animating the insertion, removal, and order change of elements or components that are rendered in a **list**.
+`<Transition-group>` is a built-in component designed for animating the insertion, removal, and order change of elements or components that are rendered in a **list**.

 - Difference from `<Transition>`:
   - By default, it doesn't render a wrapper element.
 But you can specify an element to be rendered with the `tag` prop.